brendenwest/it222/1_class_intro.md

 ### Schema-less (aka NoSQL)
 Schema-less databases are used for non-relational data that doesn't conform to a schema.

 These include `document` stores, where each record is a semi-structured document (usually JSON or XML).
-[MongoDB](https://www.mongodb.com/) is a widely used document db.
+[MongoDB](https://www.mongodb.com/) and [Firebase](https://firebase.google.com/products/realtime-database) are widely used document db's.

 Schema-less DB's are useful where data structure is not well defined or might change frequently.